Narrow-gauge railways in former French Morocco: Casablanca–Kenitra–Fez

-Oujda–Fes
+Oujda–Fez

 At Kenitra (Port Lyautey) the "main line" turned towards east, the main target for the French military was a rail connection with their Algerian Railways at Oujda, where the French military had built from the Algerian side an 87 km gauge line from Tlemcen via Marnia.
 This Chemin de Fer de Marnia a Taourirt was completed by 1911.

-The 364 km line from Oujda to Fes was difficult to build.
+The 364 km line from Oujda to Fez was difficult to build.
 The railway had to go over a narrow passage between the Rif mountains in the north and the Atlas in the south.
 The railway line had to be built with steep gradients and sharp curves to reach – from both sides – the Touahar Pass.

-East of Fes the narrow-gauge line followed the route Fes–Sidi Abdallah–Col de Touahar–Bab Marzouka–Taza–Kasba Msoun–Guercif (with branch to Midelt)–Chreia–Taourirt–El Aioun–Naima–Oujda.
+East of Fez the narrow-gauge line followed the route Fez–Sidi Abdallah–Col de Touahar–Bab Marzouka–Taza–Kasba Msoun–Guercif (with branch to Midelt)–Chreia–Taourirt–El Aioun–Naima–Oujda.

-Construction started simultaneously from both Fes and Oujda.
+Construction started simultaneously from both Fez and Oujda.
 When the gauge line was completed, it was then possible to travel by train from Morocco to Algeria and Tunisia over the standard-gauge Chemins de fer l´Ouest Algerien.

-The French source gives opening dates for sections of Oujda–Fes line:
+The French source gives opening dates for sections of Oujda–Fez line: